 i) Congenital heart disease and rheumatic heart disease.

-ii) Hypertension and cardio-vascular disease.
+ii) Hypertension and cranial vascular disease.

 iii) Myocarditis and other heart diseases.